tardate/LittleArduinoProjects/Electronics101/MCP23S17/README.md

 * Configurable interrupt output pins
 * SPI interface at up to 10 MHz (MCP23017 is the I²C variant)
 * Three hardware address pins to allow up to eight devices on the bus
-* OPERATING voltage 1.8V to 5.5V
+* Operating voltage 1.8V to 5.5V
-* maximum source/sink current per pin: 25mA
+* Maximum source/sink current per pin: 25mA
 * VSS max current: 150 mA
 * VDD max current: 125 mA

-Note the current limit gotcha: `16 x 25ma >> 125mA`, so care required not to have too many pins fully loaded at once, or pins should only be used to switch larger currents (not provide power themselves).
+Note the current limit gotcha: `16 x 25ma >> 125mA`, so care is required not to have too many pins fully loaded at once, or pins should only be used to switch larger currents (not provide power themselves).

 ### Key Commands